lekhrajdinkar/solution-engineer/01_aws/04_network/04_CloudFront.md

 - ![img_2.png](../99_img/CF/cf-2/img_2.png)

 ---
+## D. signed URl / cookies
+- CloudFront supports two types of **signers** for creating signed URLs or cookies:
+  - `Trusted AWS Account Signers`
+  - `Key Pair Signers` (deprecated) :x:
+    - key pairs associated with the root AWS account
+  - `CloudFront key groups`
+    - **public key** is added to the **key group** in the CloudFront distribution settings
+    - The corresponding **private key** is securely stored by the developer or application creating signed URLs.

+---
 - Choosing Between ElastiCache and CloudFront:
   - If your goal is to improve the performance of database queries or store session data `in memory`, use Amazon ElastiCache.
   - It is suited for scenarios where you need fast, in-memory data access.